 In a total acoustic upgrade, ARM used brush box (Lophostemon confertus) and white birch (Betula pendula) that the architects found stored away in the hall after the initial construction.
 It was used to reconstruct solid carved panelling around the stage, stalls and rear walls.
 In addition, smart timber interventions were made to the existing ceiling to enhance the acoustic performance.

-“So, a lot of timbers used in the project were re-purposed as well as recycled,” Andrew Hayne said.
+“So, a lot of timbers used in the project were re-purposed as well as recycled,” Andrew Hayes said.

 The project involved a complete acoustic reconstruction and enhancement with new over-stage retractable/variable reflectors, acoustic diffusing box fronts, operable in-wall reflecting shelves and fully automated acoustic drapes that quickly transform the auditorium from ‘acoustic’ mode to ‘amplified’ mode.

-Andrew Hayne said wing redesign and a rebuilt stage included automated stage risers for orchestral layout: expanding the size of both to increase access for crews and performers.
+Andrew Hayes said wing redesign and a rebuilt stage included automated stage risers for orchestral layout, expanding the size of both to increase access for crews and performers.

 “The stage itself was lowered by 400 mm and completely rebuilt with the introduction of the automated risers.
 This allows the ideal ‘horseshoe’ tiered risers for the orchestra to be automatically deployed at the touch of a button,” Andrew said.

-In Wood Central’s further fascination with the Concert Hall re-build, we pushed Andrew Hayne for some more background information.
+In Wood Central’s further fascination with the Concert Hall re-build, we pushed Andrew Hayes for more background information.

 The initial approach to the Opera House project was to immerse ARM in a study of both Danish architect Jørn Utzon’s original design for the iconic building and Australian Peter Hall’s subsequent completion of it.